mfsjr/manifold-dx/README.md

 	2. The developer just calls a generic api, and gets all the IDE assistance you'd expect:
 	   ![alt text](./docs/api_autocomplete.png)

+1. **Strongly Typed Data Structures**
-2. We can define a graph consisting of mutable graph nodes that contain (1) immutable raw data used by React, and (2) other mutable graph nodes.
+	1. We can define a graph consisting of mutable graph nodes that contain (1) immutable raw data used by React, and (2) other mutable graph nodes.
 TypeScript forces this to be done in a type-safe, reliable way, using plain objects:

 	```typescript jsx
 	export interface Bowler extends StateObject {